steijehillewaert/webpack-php-devine/README.md

 `npm run development` or `yarn development`

 ### Backend
-The Backend run on a local server on port 8888 using mamp in the command line (https://www.npmjs.com/package/mamp).
+Run the backend on a local server environment for example: https://www.mamp.info/

 #### Generate a production Build
 Generate a production build: